sidneyramos/d-devices/README.md

 # Deloitte Device Register
-This is a personal project by Sidney Ramos in order to streamline Deloitte Digital Australia's device register system.
+This is a personal project by Sidney Ramos (feat.
+Karen Huang's design) in order to streamline Deloitte Digital Australia's device register system.

 # Made with Next.js & Apollo Client and GraphCMS